394-s24/YourTurn/README.md

 * What Firebase features do you want?
 Pick
     - Database for the Realtime Database
     - Hosting if you want to deploy your web app onto the Firebase server
-    - Firestore if you want to store images
 * What Firebase project to connect to?
 Pick the one you created.
-If you don't see it, follow these instructions.
 * What is your public directory?
 Enter dist.
 Do not accept the default value "public".
 * Is this a single page webapp?
 Say Yes.
 * Overwrite dist/index.html?
 Say No.
 * Add Github Integration.
-Say No. If you need to do this, see these instructions.
+Say No.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>